PlagScan/PlagScan_moodle/README.md

 Bug Fix:
 --------

-- Add the assignment option to exclude assignment submissions from the institution repository
-- Add the assignment option to ignore self-matches from the same participant's content across multiple submission
-- Remove the assignment exclude options in the edit menu for assignments created from the old versions of the plugin (2.x)
+- Add option inside the assignment settings to enable PlagScan for files submission: submit files manually, with this option the files are send manually and not automatically by the plugin
+- Change lang strings to update options

 Special thanks:
 ---------------